-Please refer to Appendix A for locality of the existing weir and canal; Appendix B3.1 for a kmz file indicating showing the site; Appendix C for the site photographs and
+Please refer to Appendix A for locality of the existing weir and canal; Appendix B3.1 for a kmz file indicating showing the site; Appendix C for the site photographs.

-It is proposed that the canal which divides the listed water 40/60 for the irrigation boards be rehabilitated as it was damaged.
+It is proposed that the weir division canal which divides the listed water 40/60 for the irrigation boards be rehabilitated as it was damaged.

-It is proposed that the existing division canal be rehabilitated as it was damaged.
-The canal falls partially within the river $(\pm 17m)$ and partially outside the river $(\pm 25m)$. the canal is estimated to have a width of $\pm 1m$ and the depth varies.
+The canal falls partially within the river $(\pm 17m)$ and partially outside the river $(\pm 25m)$ .
+The canal is estimated to have a width of $\pm 1m$ and the depth varies.